 Take a 2-hour scenic cruise on the M.S.
 Dixie II, a paddleboat, to see the southern part of Lake Tahoe.

-Departs from 760 U.S. Hwy 50. at Zephyr Cove Marina.
-Adult admission is $99 and $55 for kids (3 – 11).
-Shuttle available.
+It departs from 760 U.S. Hwy 50 at Zephyr Cove Marina.
+Adult admission is $99, and kids (3 – 11) are admitted for $55.
+A shuttle is available.

 Cave Rock Lake Tahoe Nevada State Park

-See the tunnel bored through Cave Rock and it offers a small beach along with a picnic area.
+See the tunnel bored through Cave Rock, and it offers a small beach along with a picnic area.

 Located at Highway 89 in Glenbrook, Nevada.
 Day-use entrance fee is $10/$15.